Global Learning @ Scale

 Call for Participation

-The First Workshop on Global Learning @ Scale will be held alongside the 2020 ACM Conference on Learning @ Scale on May 27, 2020 in the Global Learning Center at Georgia Tech.
+The First Workshop on Global Learning @ Scale will be held alongside the 2020 ACM Conference on Learning @ Scale, held virtually August 12 – 14.

 The Workshop on Global Learning @ Scale provides an avenue for presentation of learning at scale initiatives and pro-grams around the world.
 This takes two primary forms.
 First, the growth of online education initiatives—including MOOCs, for-credit programs, vocational training, etc.—exists within particular cultural, regulatory, and administrative contexts.
 The opportunities and limitations for learning at scale initiatives differ greatly from context to context.
 For example, while many of the early MOOC providers were based in the United States, initiatives like India’s SWAYAM and China’s National MOOCs Recognition Program that have made faster progress toward attaching stronger endorsement and credibility to MOOC-based courses.
 Other nations have other initiatives, programs, or platforms for learning at scale.
 While these may not have yet been re-searched in a manner sufficient for the types of full research papers presented in the conference, they are valuable contributions to the overall conversation about learning at scale.
 So, we first seek contributions describing the nature of learning at scale initiatives around the world.